-Beginners at plant identification can easily confuse poison sumac and non-rash-causing types of sumac such as staghorn sumac.
-Indeed, the plants are related.
+Beginners at plant identification can easily confuse poison sumac and non-poisonous types of sumac such as staghorn sumac.
+Indeed, the plants are somewhat closely related, both being in the same family.
 Moreover, they both are tall shrubs (sometimes reaching about 30 feet tall), deciduous, and native to eastern North America.
 Most strikingly, they share a trait that draws much attention to them in autumn: extremely colorful fall foliage.

-Despite these similarities, it is important to appreciate their differences.
-Knowing how to tell poison sumac apart from staghorn sumac could save you from getting a terrible skin rash.
-You can get the rash by coming into contact with poison sumac at any time of year, including winter.
-By contrast, the only warning to issue about staghorn sumac is that, if you want to grow it on your land as a shrub to give you great fall color, be aware that it can spread out of control via its underground rhizomes.
+Despite these similarities, it is important to appreciate their differences, since one is poisonous and the other is not.
+The only warning to issue about staghorn sumac is that, if you want to grow it on your land as a shrub to give you great fall color, be aware that it can spread out of control via its underground rhizomes.

 Fortunately, learning a little about the plants' respective habitats and the differences in their leaves, twigs, and berries will help you arrive at a positive identification and allow you to enjoy a walk in the woods with greater peace of mind.